 The purpose of the study should be briefly stated to make it clear and set the scene for the reviewer.
-If the study is introducing new technology, methods, other unusual matters or different designs, including a brief explanation in the introduction and providing the details in the relevant sections would be appropriate.
-Alternatively, if the particular design has been used successfully in previous APVMA applications, it may be useful to provide some background on this for the reviewer, who might not be aware of past assessments.
-It may be of benefit to include the previous reviewer’s report as an attachment.
-The efficacy reviewer can only assess what is in the dossier provided, so you should include all relevant aspects of the trial and any ‘industry’ information that will be needed to understand the conduct of the trial and the particular use pattern.
+If the study is introducing new technology, methods, other unusual matters or different designs, include a brief explanation in the introduction..
+Alternatively, if the particular design has been used in previous APVMA applications, provide some background on this for the reviewer, who might not be aware of prior assessments.
+The efficacy reviewer can only assess what is in the dossier provided, so you should include all relevant aspects of the trial and any industry information that will be needed to understand the conduct of the trial and the proposed label claims.

 Methods and materials

-Trial results and the conclusions drawn from them have little value if the report does not adequately explain how the trial was conducted.
-If the trial followed protocols previously agreed with us, or published methodology such as APVMA or internationally accepted guidelines, this should be stated and explained where necessary.
-If the trial methodology is detailed or lengthy, it can be included as an appendix to the main report; provide only the main points in the body of report.
+Explain how the trial was conducted.
+State if the trial followed protocols previously agreed, or published methodology such as APVMA or internationally accepted guidelines.
+Detailed or lengthy trial methodology can be included as an appendix to the main report.

 Details of the research establishment, the study coordinator, other personnel, the exact location and the dates of commencement and completion of the trial must be recorded and documented in the submission.
-Provide scientific (Latin binomial) names for any crops, pests, weeds or other organisms discussed (common names, though useful, are imprecise and too variable to be used by themselves).
-Where necessary, provide relevant meteorological information (rainfall, temperature, humidity, etc.) and agronomic details (soil type, cultivars, crop rotations, etc.) for both local and overseas studies.
-These details could be presented in table format with each study and may be included as an appendix.
+Provide scientific (Latin binomial) names for any crops, pests, weeds or other organisms discussed.
+Where necessary, provide relevant meteorological information (rainfall, temperature, humidity, etc.) and agronomic details (soil type, cultivars, crop rotations, etc.) for both local and international studies.
+These details could be presented in table format with each study or included as an appendix.

-Full details of the experimental design (for example, small plot, replicated, randomised complete block design), numbers of replicates and plot sizes should be provided for each study.
+Full details of the experimental design (for example, small plot, replicated or randomised complete block design), numbers of replicates and plot sizes should be provided for each study.
 The following will provide useful information for the reviewer: